kubedb/docs/docs/guides/mongodb/quickstart/quickstart.md

 If you don't set the deletionPolicy, then the kubeDB set the DeletionPolicy to `Delete` by-default.

 ### Delete
 If you want to delete the existing database along with the volumes used, but want to restore the database from previously taken snapshots and secrets then you might want to set the mongodb object deletionPolicy to Delete.
-In this setting, StatefulSet and the volumes will be deleted.
+In this setting, PetSet and the volumes will be deleted.
 If you decide to restore the database, you can do so using the snapshots and the credentials.

-When the DeletionPolicy is set to Delete and the mongodb object is deleted, the KubeDB operator will delete the StatefulSet and its pods along with PVCs but leaves the secret and database backup data(snapshots) intact.
+When the DeletionPolicy is set to Delete and the mongodb object is deleted, the KubeDB operator will delete the PetSet and its pods along with PVCs but leaves the secret and database backup data(snapshots) intact.

 ```bash
 $ kubectl patch -n demo mg/mgo-quickstart -p '{"spec":{"deletionPolicy":"Delete"}}' --type="merge"